ModDota/moddota.github.io/_articles/scripting-introduction.md

 Using our barebones, you don’t need to touch this file apart from very specific situations, and all the core game logic will be coded in gamemode.lua (for older versions it's barebones.lua), which has been already required.
 We’ll call this your *main lua file* from now on.

 **Note:** For the more advanced starting template you should use our [Barebones](https://github.com/DarkoniusXNG/barebones).
-Simplified Barebones are specially designed for explaining the essential parts of the Dota Lua structure.
+Simplified Barebones are specially designed for this tutorial just to explain the essential parts of the Dota Lua structure.

 After addon_game_mode `Precache` & `Activate` are finished, the first function to be executed in the barebones.lua file is `GameMode:InitGameMode()`.